3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Introduction

 Ultraluminous X-ray sources (ULXs) are off-nuclear objects in external galaxies.
 They show an X-ray luminosity that exceeds $10^{39}$~\ergs, which corresponds to the Eddington luminosity of a 10~$M_{\sun}$ black hole \citep{Kaaret2017}.
 Discoveries of the pulsations in some ULXs demonstrate that these ULXs are powered by accretion onto neutron stars \citep{Bachetti2014, Furst2016, Israel2017, Israel2017a, Carpano2018, Sathyaprakash2019, Rodriguez2020}.
 Thus, these systems are experiencing super-Eddington accretion.
 There is also the possibility that the central object of a ULX is a BH; however, even in that case, if it is a stellar-mass BH, it must be accreting at super-Eddington rates (with one reported case suggesting an intermediate-mass black hole \citep{Sutton2012}).

 During the super-Eddington accretion, it is theoretically expected that the strong radiation pressure will launch disk winds \citep{Shakura1973, Meier1982, Poutanen2007}.
-Observationally, some blue shifted absoption features in the ULX spectra demonstrate the high velocity outflows with $\sim0.1c$ from the accreting system \citep{Walton2016, Pinto2016, Kosec2018, Kosec2018a, Pinto2021}.
+Observationally, some blue shifted absorption features in the ULX spectra demonstrate the high velocity outflows with $\sim0.1c$ from the accreting system \citep{Walton2016, Pinto2016, Kosec2018, Kosec2018a, Pinto2021}.
 In addition, the numerical simulations also reveal some outflow structures from the accretion disks.
 For example, 3-dimensional radiation magneto-hydrodynamic (3D-RMHD) simulations show strong radiation driven outflows with a velocity of 0.1--0.4$c$ \citep{Jiang2014, Sadowski2016, Takahashi2016, Huang2023, Asahina2024}, while 2-dimensional radiation hydrodynamic (2D-RHD) simulations show how the outflows eventually develop to a large radius of $\sim1000$ Schwarzschild radius \citep{Ohsuga2011, Hashizume2015, Kitaki2018, Kitaki2021, Yoshioka2022, Yoshioka2024}.
+Specifically, simulations of stellar mass black hole accretion, corresponding to the case of ULXs, show that the outflows can be either disk winds at large disk radii with a large half opening angle \citep{Ohsuga2005, Kitaki2021, Yoshioka2022}, or narrow angle collimated jet-like outflows with a small half opening angle around a spinning black hole \citep{Ohsuga2011, Sadowski2016, Asahina2024}, or a combination of high velocity collimated jet and wide-angle moderate velocity winds \citep{Jiang2014}.
+The simulations also predict that the strong outflows can carry a mechanical power at the level of $\sim10\%$ of the X-ray radiative luminosity when the accretion rate is supercritical \citep{Yoshioka2022}, which is consistent with the observations of the ULXs IC~342~X-1 \citep{Cseh2012} and Holmberg~II~X-1 \citep{Cseh2014, Cseh2015}.

 The disk winds, which carry a large amount of mass and momentum, can interact with the interstellar medium (ISM) and create shock-ionized bubble nebulae.
 Such nebulae have been found in the optical bands around several ULXs \citep{Pakull2002, Pakull2003, Ramsey2006, Abolmasov2007, Russell2011, Soria2021, Zhou2022, Zhou2023, Guo2023} with a size around $\sim100$~pc and an expanding velocity of $\sim100$~km~s$^{-1}$.
 Combining the bubble size, the optical luminosity and the expanding velocity, the total mechanical power that drives the bubbles is estimated to be $10^{39}$--$10^{40}$~\ergs \citep{Weaver1977}.
 However, although we can infer the energetics of the ULX bubbles by applying the simplified self similar solutions, there are still mounting observations and details, especially those obtained with the integral field units (IFU) observations, need to be explained.
 Through detailed analysis of the IFU spectral line data, we can potentially infer the outflow structures from the embedded accretion systems from the line-of-sight velocity map and the velocity dispersion map \citep{Zhou2022, Zhou2023}.